gordonwoodhull/nanocube/API.md

 # Dimensions and Bins

-Nanocubes is all about binning multi-dimenstional data.
+Nanocubes is all about binning multi-dimensional data.
 As a running example, let's consider a table like the Chicago crime one:

     latitude | longitude | timestamp | type

 How many records in the geo-location table fall into a certain spatial bin?
-Or is of type `theft`?
+Or are of type `theft`?
 By efficiently pre-computing and storing counts or measures, nanocube can handle a good amount of records in a few dimensions (e.g. one or two spatial dimensions, one temporal dimension, a few categorical dimensions) to solve queries at interactive rates.